-- Exceeds Standard (Substantially exceeds requirement of standards) - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)
+Exceeds Standard (Substantially exceeds requirement of standards)

+Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)

 I reviewed the LSS website and its includes final reports from the five previous audits of Fahrman Center, Affinity House, Exodus House, Wazee House, and Cephas House.
-These final audit reports were issues between November 2016 and April 2017.
-LSS opened Barron Area Residential Treatment facility in March 2017 and I am currently in the process of a PREA audit at that facility.
+These final audit reports were issued between November 2016 and April 2017.